Will Ticks Die In Cold Weather?

 During the colder months, many pests will go through a state of diapause.
 This is a period of suspended development.
 Some ticks do this but many remain active, and just hide or latch onto a host for the winter months.

 As temperatures drop and it transitions from fall to winter, some species of ticks can actually become more aggressive than any other time of the year.

 For many ticks, they need to feed before they can go into their next stage of development.
 This means they might be in that stage of diapause or they will be unable to reproduce until they get that next meal.

 For this reason, many ticks are more active as temperatures begin to drop.
-Just because it’s getting colder out doesn’t mean that all the ticks die off, and in some cases, we might even provide them with shelter options to survive during the winter.
+Just because it’s getting colder doesn’t mean that all the ticks die off.
+In some cases, we might even provide them with shelter options to survive during the winter.

 Different ways that ticks survive the winter and find shelter

 It may be too late in the year to do anything at this point, but with proper yard upkeep, you can eliminate a lot of shelter spots ticks can take advantage of in the winter.
 Cleaning up leaf piles, for example, is one way to eliminate areas ticks can keep safe.

 Leaf piles can create a layer of insulation from the cold.
 With this extra layer of protection, temperatures can stay in safe ranges for ticks to remain active.
 With the addition of snow fall, there is another level of insulation on top of the leaves.